 Around 1951 and 1952 Rita took a job at 'Ever Ready' on the evening assembly line producing batteries.

-Rita's third child, Dorothy was born on 23rd May 1957.
-Her fourth and final child, Mary was born on 6th September 1960.
+Rita's third child, Dorothy was born in May 1957.
+Her fourth and final child, Mary was born in September 1960.

-picture of Rita with Dorothy and Mary in 1961, in the garden at Cannock
+A picture of Rita with Dorothy and Mary in 1961, in the garden at Cannock Road

 With this expanding family, space was tight and the three girls shared the front bedroom while Robert slept downstairs in the front lounge.